 Where Is it Illegal to Declaw a Cat?

-There are many countries that ban declaw surgery in cats.
+Many countries ban declaw surgery in cats.
 Declawing is outlawed in the United Kingdom, much of the European Union, Australia, and at least ten other countries around the world.
 It is still legal to declaw a cat in most of the United States.

 The American Veterinary Medical Association does not oppose declawing in cats.
 However, they do urge veterinarians to educate pet owners about the risks and alternatives.